JCorredor-eng/TO-DOs-Plugins/docs/user-guide.md

 - Verify task status is Planned or Error
 - Check due date is in the past
 - Ensure due date field is filled in

+### Kanban Board Issues

+#### Drag-and-Drop Not Working

+**Possible Causes**:
+1. Browser compatibility issue
+2. Card is being clicked instead of dragged
+3. JavaScript error in browser console

+**Solutions**:
+- Use a modern browser (Chrome, Firefox, Edge, Safari)
+- Click and hold for 1 second before dragging
+- Check browser console for errors (F12)
+- Refresh the page
+- Try using the edit button to change status instead

+#### Task Not Moving Between Columns

+**Possible Causes**:
+1. Drop was not completed properly
+2. Network connection issue
+3. OpenSearch backend error

+**Solutions**:
+- Ensure you drop the card fully inside the target column
+- Check network connection
+- Refresh the page to see if status updated
+- Use Table View to manually update status
+- Check browser console for error messages

+#### Column Counts Not Updating

+**Possible Causes**:
+1. Page needs refresh
+2. Active filters affecting display
+3. Caching issue

+**Solutions**:
+- Refresh the page (F5)
+- Clear all filters and check counts
+- Navigate to Table View and back to Kanban
+- Clear browser cache

+#### Cards Not Displaying All Information

+**Possible Causes**:
+1. Data missing from task record
+2. Display resolution too low
+3. Browser zoom level

+**Solutions**:
+- Edit the task to add missing fields
+- Increase browser window size
+- Reset browser zoom to 100% (Ctrl+0 or Cmd+0)
+- Check task in Table View to see all data

 ## Support and Feedback